-The Hat Creek planning unit is within the Pit River Tribe's ancestral territory.
+The Lake Britton and Hat Creek planning units are within the Illmawi band of the Pit River Tribe's ancestral territory.
 There are 15 recorded archaeological sites within the Hat Creek Project cultural resource study area (all lands within the FERC boundary).
 One ethnographic site is located within the planning unit - an important salmon fishing area (the only legal Native American spearfish site in California).
 In addition, there are other important places to Native Americans including prayer sites and a large meadow where members of the Illmawi band of the Pit River Tribe are said to have taken refuge from nearby Mt.
 Lassen eruptions.